Topic (DJ): 2022: "Kernkraft 400 (A Better Day)" and further achievements

-On 28 January 2022, Topic released the single In Your Arms (For An Angel) together with Robin Schulz, Nico Santos and Paul van Dyk.
+On 28 January 2022, Topic released the single In Your Arms (For An Angeŕl) together with Robin Schulz, Nico Santos and Paul van Dyk.
 This is a new edition of van Dyk's For an Angel from 1994.
 In collaboration with German Popstar Alvaro Soler, the second Spanish-language single Solo Para Ti was released on 22 April 2022.

-The track Kernkraft 400 (A Better Day) followed on 17 June 2022 with singer and producer A7S and its core is built on a sample of Zombie Nations Kernkraft 400 from 1999.
-On 02 September 2022, Topic and the Swedish singer John Martin released the single Follow Me.
-Topics first club track and release with the label Tomorrowland Music, that worked with renown artists like Martin Garrix and Felix Jaehn before.
-Topic states: “[...]
-John Martin is an incredible artist with huge credibility in the scene.
-One of my all time favorite tracks and a big inspiration is ‘Don’t You Worry Child’, so I’m incredibly honored that I had the chance to work with him.
-It’s great to now be able to unfold into a new direction musically and I am really looking forward to what is yet to come!”
+The track "Kernkraft 400 (A Better Day)" was released on 17 June 2022, featuring singer and producer A7S, and is built on a sample of Zombie Nation's "Kernkraft 400" (1999).
+On 2 September 2022, Topic and Swedish singer John Martin released the single "Follow Me."
+It was Topic's first club track and his first release on the label Tomorrowland Music, which had previously worked with artists including Martin Garrix and Felix Jaehn.

 Topic was also part of the “Top 100 DJs 2022” from DJ Mag.
 After an impressive festival season, two diamond certifications in 28 countries and two awards in 2020 and 2021, he was able to secure rank 69.

 Topic was part of the documentary We Are Tomorrow from Tomorrowland, that was published on YouTube on 20 September 2022.
 The four protagonists Topic, Gaggan Anand, Kelly De Clercq and Vicky Tah were filmed and interviewed on their road to Tomorrowland.
 In the documentary, Topic's live performance and career are displayed and he talks about his idea of a new edition of the hit "Breaking Me" with the new title "Saving Me", as the soundtrack of the documentary with American singer-songwriter Sasha Alex Sloan.